How to uncover common point of purchase

 What’s the MO?

 To understand CPP, it helps to know a little about how the criminal underground works.
 Professional thieves use a number of techniques to steal card data.
 Historically, fraudsters used skimming devices on cash machines or point-of-sale devices to collect information from cards.
-But more recently, this data is being extracted from compromised or hacked databases using malware, which can download huge inventories of data.
+But now this data is being extracted from compromised or hacked databases using malware, which can download huge inventories of data.
 The latter method is behind high-profile cases recently in the news.
 But with either method, it’s the actual customer transaction that allows the card details to be compromised.

 Once thieves get credit or debit card numbers, they sell them on the black market.
 They’ll often sort the cards into portfolios and test that the cards are active.
 A compromised platinum or gold card can cost as much as US$100 per card, and often comes with a guarantee.
 Normal cards bring as little as $20 to $100 each.